PrincetonUniversity/install_lammps/01_installing/README.md

 ## TigerGPU

 This cluster is composed of 80 nodes with 28 CPU-cores per node and 4 NVIDIA P100 GPUs per node.
 TigerGPU should only be used for multi-node jobs that take advantage of GPUs.
-Connect with: `ssh <NetID>@tigergpu.princeton.edu`.

 #### Mixed-precision version